awsdocs/aws-direct-connect-user-guide/doc_source/multi-account-associate-tgw.md

 + [delete\-direct\-connect\-gateway\-association\-proposal](https://docs.aws.amazon.com/cli/latest/reference/directconnect/delete-direct-connect-gateway-association-proposal.html) \(AWS CLI\)
 + [DeleteDirectConnectGatewayAssociationProposal](https://docs.aws.amazon.com/directconnect/latest/APIReference/API_DeleteDirectConnectGatewayAssociationProposal.html) \(AWS Direct Connect API\)

-## Updating the Allowed Prefixes for a Transit Gateway Association<a name="multi-account-tgw-update-proposal-routes"></a>
+## Updating the allowed prefixes for a transit gateway association<a name="multi-account-tgw-update-proposal-routes"></a>

 You can update the prefixes that are allowed from the transit gateway over the Direct Connect gateway\.